-On December 8, 2021, the Partnership amended and restated the Credit Agreement.
 The Credit Agreement provides for an asset-based revolving credit facility to be made available to the Partnership in an aggregate amount of \$1.6 billion.
 The Partnership's obligations under the Credit Agreement are guaranteed by the guarantors party to the Credit Agreement, which currently consists of all of the Partnership's subsidiaries.
-In addition, the Partnership's obligations under the Credit Agreement are secured by: (i) substantially all of the Partnership's assets and substantially all of the assets of the guarantors party to the Credit Agreement, excluding real property and other customary exclusions; and (ii) all of the equity interests of the Partnership's U.S. restricted subsidiaries (subject to customary exceptions).
+In addition, under the Credit Agreement the Partnership's Secured Obligations (as defined therein) are secured by: (i) substantially all of the Partnership's assets and substantially all of the assets of the guarantors party to the Credit Agreement, excluding real property and other customary exclusions; and (ii) all of the equity interests of the Partnership's U.S. restricted subsidiaries (subject to customary exceptions).